radanskoric/radanskoric.github.io/_posts/2024-01-16-hotwire-or-frontend-framework.markdown

 Don't forget that the hybrid approach is also viable: **A mostly Hotwire app with small self contained single page applications embeded in the pages.** If in the end there are still too many unknowns to make an informed call, this might be the safest way forward since it's closer to the default Rails approach.

-If you're enjoying my writing, consider subscribing:
+If you're enjoying my writing, please consider subscribing:
 <script async data-uid="a747d9cf0d" src="https://thoughtful-producer-2834.ck.page/a747d9cf0d/index.js"></script>

 ## Conclusion